yellows8/wmb-asm/libwc24/README.txt

 1) With wc24app when you reload IOS when your system has IOS updated since the 3.4 update, ES_GetTitleID fails after the reload.
 This seems to be a libogc bug, ES_GetTitleID works fine when IOS isn't reloaded. libwc24 uses the HBC JODI titleid as default when ES_GetTitleID fails, so this error isn't a problem unless you reload from another title.

-2) The VFF devoptab directory reading code doesn't convert dirent names, short names need converted to simple names without the '?', and long names without an extension have an extra '.' in the name.
+2) The VFF devoptab directory reading code doesn't convert dirent names, short names need converted to simple names without the '?'.

 Changelog:
 v1.1: